geekgonecrazy/geekgonecrazy.github.io/_posts/2020-05-01-a-k8s-migration-concept.md

 <!--excerpt-->

-So I wanted to share a general set of steps that i’ve followed a couple of times to migrate between a couple of kubernetes clusters with minimal to no downtime.
+So I wanted to share a high level concept set of steps that i’ve followed a couple of times to migrate between a couple of kubernetes clusters with minimal to no downtime.

-**Attention: Do not in anyway consider this a guide!
-I’m going based on memory and high level idea.
-Do the research and try it out before you try and migrate in production.
-I tried several times before I actually did it.**

-**Disclaimer: This is mostly from memory didn't consult actual migration plan.
-Take with grain of salt**

-That out of the way lets go through the basic process.

 ### Establishing a link between environments